fanout/js-grip/examples/fastly-compute/README.md

 In Compute, a backend needs to be specified to make outgoing `fetch` calls, so the example assigns the backend called `'publisher'` before calling the global fetch.

+In the Compute example, this initialization happens inside the request handler, because the Secret Store can only be accessed during the handling of messages, not during application initialization.

-## GRIP status
+### GRIP status

-The example application is intended to be called via a GRIP proxy.
+The backend application is intended to be called via a GRIP proxy.
 When the handler runs, a GRIP proxy will have inserted a `Grip-Sig` header into the request, which it has signed with a secret or key.

 The request handler calls `publisher.validateGripSig` to validate this header,